metacosm/quarkus-power/README.md

 - /sys/class/powercap/intel-rapl/intel-rapl:0/intel-rapl:0:2/energy_uj

-For the extension to work properly, these files need to be readable by the current user, which you can accomplish by running `sudo chmod +r` on these files.
+For the extension to work properly, these files need to be readable by the current user, which you can accomplish by running the provided `make_power_readable.sh` script.
 Note that this change will only persist until the next restart.

 ## Usage